jmoreland08/Crypto-info/README.md

 Cryto-Info

 ## Project Description
 My site will allow the user too access current cryto currency information via a drop down menu as well as provide other relevent information relating to cryto currencies.
-It will be buit desktop first.
+It will be built desktop first.

 ## API and Data Sample
 ``` https://api.coingecko.com/api/v3/coins/markets?vs_currency=usd&ids=litecoin